-6-58.150 Annual Review
+6-58.150 Annual Review.

 The Program Administrator shall annually prepare a report to the Council assessing the effectiveness of the Programs under this Article and recommending changes as appropriate.
+(Ord.
+No. 3249 N.S., § 3, 9-3-2019; Ord.
+No. 3250 N.S., § 3, 9-17-2019)

 6-58.155.
-Implementing Policies and Regulations
+Implementing Policies and Regulations.

-The City Manager or the City Manager's designee shall have the authority to promulgate regulations to implement the requirements and fulfill the purposes of this Article.
+The Program Administrator shall have the authority to promulgate regulations to implement the requirements and fulfill the purposes of this Article.
 No person shall fail to comply with such regulations.